How To Convey Gratitude Across International Teams

 Saying “thank you” is usually a very simple and effective part of our daily lives, but when you add the diverse cultural variations and conventions found in international teams, there are some important differences to understand and considerations to observe.

 What is rewarding to one global team member could cause another to become upset or even take offense.
 An accurate understanding of what gratitude looks like for each employee, and how to express it in their culture, can help avoid unnecessary misunderstandings.
 Given that four out of five employees are motivated to work harder after their manager shows gratitude for their contribution, expressing appreciation in the right way is important.
 Getting it wrong, on the other hand, can not only have negative consequences, but can result in employees deciding to look for a new job, affecting your employer brand.
-Studies show 79 percent of people who leave their job cite “lack of appreciation” as their main reason for moving on.
+Studies show 79% of people who leave their job cite “lack of appreciation” as their main reason for moving on.

 Here are five top tips for ensuring a “thank you” is always well received, no matter where you are: